raybod8765/AI/README.md

 # AI
-AI based on Gemma 1 and Llama 3.
+AI based on Gemma 1, 2, and 3.